weaveworks-guides/weave-net-legacy/mesos-marathon/centos/README.md

 ### How is this setup?

 The is a set of small shell scripts that run on Vagrant during provisioning phase (`vagrant up`), if you look at [Vagrantfile](https://github.com/weaveworks/guides/blob/ab8fb8efd9e5da943cfbd98361d78008e1c46f71/mesos-marathon/centos/Vagrantfile#L59-L82), you will see the logic of how, where and when those are executed.
-The scripts install and configure Weeave as well as RPM packages from the Mesosphere repository.
+The scripts install and configure Weave as well as RPM packages from the Mesosphere repository.

 ### Overriding Default Configuration Variables